Culture | October 15th, 2018

 “I woke up with it,” he recalled.
 “It was in my hand.”

 Knowing J-Bird, FAMU students and Tallahassee locals circulated the picture online enough to where even veteran Long Beach rapper Snoop Dogg was making memes of him.
 People then spawned more pictures of J-Bird, making him a living, breathing meme.
 Since the incident he has traded the gun for a microphone and has started making music, already acquiring thousands of listens on his Soundcloud account.

 The whole situation initially perplexed him, but he has easily adjusted to his new level of notoriety.
 He can still be seen on campus communing with students and asking for hugs.

 The catalyst of their viral storms have roots in spontaneity.
 These three individuals used the skills they are known for and generated culture-defining moments from them.
 It also shows how supportive and close-knit the FAMU family is.
-The connections a Rattler makes to other students, alumni, faculty and staff make have to power to elevate an individual to a spotlight of a higher magnitude.
+The connections a Rattler makes to other students, alumni, faculty and staff have the power to elevate an individual to a spotlight of a higher magnitude.
 The realm of social media FAMU inhabits propelled them, which resulted in the rest of the internet sweeping them away.